 as an intuitionistic statement, and let $\delta_\varphi(x) \triangleq P_\tau(x)$ denote the deployed decision predicate.
-From the BHK perspective, asserting $P_\tau(x)$ is not a move in an abstract logical space.
-It amounts to claiming that a construction is available which, when carried out, shows that $s(x)$ meets or exceeds the threshold.
+From the BHK perspective, asserting $P_\tau(x)$ amounts to claiming that a construction is available showing that $s(x)$ meets or exceeds the threshold.

-Even when a model's numerical output is classically decidable as a floating-point number, the entitlement predicate deployed in high-stakes domains is typically constrained by robustness or other contract requirements.
-Forcing such a predicate entails a witness.
-The status $U$ marks precisely those cases in which no such witness is available within $\mathcal{C}$.
+Even when the model's numerical output is classically decidable as a floating-point number, the high-stakes entitlement predicate is typically constrained by robustness or other contract requirements, so forcing it still requires a witness. $U$ marks the cases in which none is available within $\mathcal{C}$.